Radiation Safety Handbook< Back to Health Physics Services

 4.1 Dosimetry Requirements

 Dosimetry is issued to some, but not all, Radiation Workers.
 Northwestern will provide personnel dosimeters to individuals likely to receive in one year (from sources external to the body) a dose greater than or equal to 10 percent of the yearly allowable limit.
-Dosimeters are also required for minors and declared pregnant women likely to receive a dose more than 10 percent of their lower, applicable limit.
+Dosimeters are also required for minors and declared pregnant workers likely to receive a dose more than 10 percent of their lower, applicable limit.

 Few workers at Northwestern receive doses that require dosimetry; however, dosimetry is often issued to ensure that doses are kept as low as reasonably achievable (ALARA).
 Most dosimetry reports show users receiving no detectable dose above background.